How Negligence Works in Personal Injury

 No. Negligence is different than recklessness.

-Negligence focuses on the responsible the person has to avoid causing an accident and injuring someone.
+Negligence focuses on the person’s responsibility to avoid causing an accident and injuring someone.

-• Gross Negligence: When a person is so careless that they displayed a complete lack of concern for other people’s safety, it’s called gross negligence.
+- Gross negligence: When a person is so careless that they display a complete lack of concern for other people’s safety, it’s called gross negligence.
 This lack of concern goes beyond simple neglect and is considered more serious than general negligence.
 An example of gross negligence is a nursing home not changing a patient’s bandages for several days.

-• Contributory Negligence: Contributory negligence is a defense a defendant uses in a personal injury case to bar a plaintiff from obtaining damages.
+- Contributory negligence: Contributory negligence is a defendant’s defense in a personal injury case to bar a plaintiff from obtaining damages.
 The defendant shows the court the plaintiff’s action or inaction contributed to the accident.
 Contributory negligence isn’t used in Nevada.

-• Comparative Negligence: This is another defense where the defendant tries to decrease the amount owed the plaintiff.
+- Comparative negligence: This is another defense where the defendant tries to decrease the amount owed to the plaintiff.
 The defendant will claim the plaintiff contributed to the accident.
-Their action or inaction showed decrease their award by a percent.
+Their action or inaction shows a decrease in their award by a percent.
 The plaintiff will still get paid, but a lesser amount.

 A plaintiff must be less than 51 percent at fault for the accident.
 For instance, if the jury awarded a plaintiff $10,000 for their injuries.
 The jury found the plaintiff 50 percent liable for the accident.
 The plaintiff would receive $5,000.